GenericMappingTools/pygmt/doc/install.md

 ```

 ::: {tip}
-You can also run `python -m pip install pygmt[all]` to install pygmt with all of its
+You can also run `python -m pip install pygmt[all]` to install PyGMT with all of its
 optional dependencies.
 :::